muratk5n/thirdwave/en/README.md

 ---

 How abt paying back the principal part...?
+Borrower still needs munee for that, if sold assets you are back to the original problem.

-Is that somehow folded into a stock buyback scheme of borrower's company (lender -usually a broker too- sells the stock back to the company, not triggering any tax requirement for the borrower, or the lender)?
+Lender cld actually be selling the asset themselves, part of a stock buyback scheme of borrower's company maybe (lender -usually a broker too- sells the stock back to the company, not triggering any tax requirement for the borrower, or the lender)?